openradar/oss_weather_radar_vm/doc/source/community.rst

 Contribute via Pull Requests
 ----------------------------

-...
+Do you want to modify the VM?
+Add a new software?
+Provide a recipe and data?

+Fork the `repository <https://github.com/openradar/oss_weather_radar_vm>`_, add your changes and issue a Pull Request.

 Raise an issue
 --------------

-Report bugs, request enhancements, make a proposal... `here <https://...>`_
+Report bugs, request enhancements, make a proposal... `here <https://github.com/openradar/oss_weather_radar_vm/issues>`_

-Question and answer: the user forum
+The user forum
 -----------------------------------

-Register to the mailing list `... <https://...>`_.

-- Stay tuned about recent developments,

-- get help (often quickly),

-- provide help.
+*A user forum will be set up soon.*